Staff

 Judith Lichtman

 The president of the National Partnership for Women & Families until 2004, Judith currently serves as its senior advisor.
 Under Judith’s leadership, the National Partnership has been at the forefront of every major piece of civil rights legislation related to women and families for more than four decades.
 The National Partnership helped pass some of the most important legal protections for American women and families, including the Pregnancy Discrimination Act of 1978 and the Family and Medical Leave Act (FMLA) of 1993.
 In 1996, the National Partnership helped shape key provisions of the Health Insurance Portability and Accountability Act (HIPAA) that make it easier for women and their families to get and keep health coverage.
+President Clinton called Judith “a remarkable national treasure,” and Washingtonian magazine has identified her as one of Washington, DC’s most powerful women and Washingtonian of the Year in 1986.
+The Sara Lee Corporation awarded her the 1989 Frontrunner Award in the area of Humanities.
+That same year, the Women’s Bar Association named her Woman Lawyer of the Year.
+In 2000, Judith received the Leadership Conference on Civil Rights Hubert H. Humphrey Award for her contributions to the advancement of human and civil rights.

 Mary Ann Stein

-Chairwoman Emerita
+Chairwoman Emerita (1943-2023)

-The co-founder, and former President of the Moriah Fund for 35 years, Mary Ann served on the boards of Americans for Peace Now and the New Israel Fund, where she previously served as co-president and president, respectively.
+The co-founder, and former President of The Moriah Fund for 35 years, Mary Ann served on the boards of Americans for Peace Now and the New Israel Fund, where she previously served as co-president and president, respectively.

 Mary Ann was the co-founder of the Fund for Global Human Rights as well as the Israel Center for Educational Innovation.
 A graduate of Wellesley College and George Washington University Law Center, Mary Ann has chaired several committees, coalitions, and mayoral advisory commissions on family and children’s issues.
 She served on the D.C.
-Judicial Nominations Commission and has written and published papers on public assistance and child welfare.
+Judicial Nominations Commission and wrote and published papers on public assistance and child welfare.